akopvardanian-symfa/Trans-Credit_Documentation/Project Documentation/TransCredit - Complete Documentation.md

 * **MVP Phase 1 (In Progress)**: Focuses on core certificate input, validation, and editing functionality.
 This phase establishes the foundation for certificate management with validation logic, versioning, and basic editing capabilities.
 OCR integration works automatically as a byproduct of this work.

-* **MVP Phase 2 (Next Focus)**: Builds upon Phase 1 to add comprehensive error management and correction workflows.
-Priority order: Error Summary UI → Certificate Error Checking Service → Certificate Editing (Error Correction Flow) → Email Communication UI → Cert QA Review UI.
+* **MVP Phase 2 (Next Focus)**: Builds upon Phase 1 to add error visualization and correction workflows.
+Priority order: Error Summary UI → Certificate Editing (Error Correction Flow) → Cert QA Review UI.
+Note: Error Storage and Management, Email Communication UI, and Certificate Error Checking Service are already included in Phase 1.

 * **Future Phases**: Additional features such as Correction & Approval Workflow, Balancing Module enhancements, and other advanced capabilities will be addressed after core components are complete.